JeanLucPons/VanitySearch/README.md

 ## Step 1

 Alice generates a key pair on her computer then send the generated public key and the wanted prefix to Bob.
-It can be done by email, nothing is secrret.
+It can be done by email, nothing is secret.
 Nevertheless, Alice has to keep safely the private key and not expose it.
 ```
 VanitySearch.exe -s "AliceSeed" -kp
 Priv : L4U2Ca2wyo721n7j9nXM9oUWLzCj19nKtLeJuTXZP3AohW9wVgrH
 Pub  : 03FC71AE1E88F143E8B05326FC9A83F4DAB93EA88FFEACD37465ED843FCC75AA81
 ```
+Note: The key pair is a standard SecpK1 key pair and can be generated with a third party software.

 ## Step 2